 What do emperor scorpions look like?

 Emperor scorpions are black in colour and feature a long curved tail and two large pincers.
 Under UV light emperor scorpions fluoresces a blue colour.
-They glow because of molecules in their exoskeleton, which are
+They glow because of molecules in their exoskeleton - this may alert it to being exposed to light and encourage it to seek shelter.

 Emperor scorpion facts